There are constant questions about the laws regarding hypnosis and the practice of hypnotherapy in different countries around the world.

 Hypnosis and the Law in various countries around the world

-(Brief article – that mentions hypnosis regulation in several countries but not referenced)
+(Brief article – that mentions hypnosis regulation in several countries but is not referenced)

-Discussion Thread on on the laws specific to practicing hypnosis and hypnotherapy around the world.
+Discussion Thread on the laws specific to practising hypnosis and hypnotherapy around the world.

 Links to articles discussing hypnosis and the law in specific countries